guillermooo/sublime-undocs/source/extensibility/plugins.rst

 Your First Plugin
 *****************

-Let's write a "Hello, World!" plugin for Sublime Text 2:
+Let's write a "Hello, World!" plugin for Sublime Text:

 #.
 Select **Tools | New Plugin...** in the menu.
 #.
 Save to ``Packages/User/hello_world.py``.